This post may contain affiliate links. Please read our disclosure policy.

 Are you supposed to drain Rotel?

-The canned Rotel is not drained when making this dip recipe.
+Do not drain the Rotel when making this dip recipe.
 The liquid helps to thin out the dip making it scoop-able with chips.

 How do you make Rotel dip thinner/thicker?